d1manson/open-ephys-plugin-ltx/README.md

 - experiment_name.set - a file that only contains header info.
 - experiment_name.1, experiment_name.2, ... - tetrode spike data.
 For each spike, the binary data gives `4 x [4 byte timestamp | 50 one-byte voltage values]`.
 - experiment_name.efg, experiment_name.efg2, ... - continuous data downsampled to 1kHz and stored as single bytes without any timestamp.
 - experiment_name.pos - position data.
-Expects 6 continuous data channels from bonsai containing x1,y1,x2,y2,numpix1,numpix2 respectively.
+Expects 7 continuous data channels from bonsai containing timestamp, and then x1,y1,x2,y2,numpix1,numpix2 respectively.
   Currently assumes the x and y values are within the range [0,1000].
 To get the data from bonsai into Openephys, use the separate [bonsai plugin](https://github.com/d1manson/open-ephys-plugin-bonsai)
    (note there are a few open ephys plugins that aim to stich together Bonsai and Openephys, so make sure you are using the right one).
+The timestamp used here is not using the proper timestamp machinery of openephys, it's literally a timestamp within a 32bit float channel.
+There is a slight problem with this in that the precision of 32 bit floats starts to degrade above 20,000 (5hs in seconds); at that point there are about 5 representable values in the third decimal place,
+- for each value in the second decimal place.
+But hopefully that's enough here.
+Note that the bonsai plugin does start from zero for the first timestamp it sees.

 Note that you'll need three separate nodes in openephys, one to create set+tet file, one for eeg, and one for pos.